Skip to Main Content University Library LibGuides

 Who is affected by PTSD?

 PTSD can affect almost anyone in any age group if they experience a traumatic event or series of events.
-National Institute of Mental Health studies showed that in 2007:
+Statistics from the National Center for PTSD showed that:

-• Nearly 7.7 million adults in the United States had PTSD
+• As of 2020, nearly 13 million adults in the United States have PTSD

 Social Sciences, Health, and Education Library